grafana/alloy/docs/sources/reference/components/mimir/mimir.rules.kubernetes.md

 ```

 This example creates a `mimir.rules.kubernetes` component that loads discovered rules to Grafana Cloud.
-It will also add a `"label1"` label to each rule.
-If that label already exists, its value will be overridden with `"value1"`.
+It also adds a `"label1"` label to each rule.
+If that label already exists, it is overwritten with `"value1"`.

 ```alloy
 mimir.rules.kubernetes "default" {